All Episodes

 I think Myron is very familiar with this case.

-We're here for you guys.
+And yeah, we're here for you guys.

 So it is what it is.

-That's another reason why I want to do this, which by the way, just for you guys.
+That's another reason why I want to do this, which, by the way, just for you guys.

-Um How is it a federal okay?
+How is it a federal?

-It's not common.
+Okay, it's not common.

 It's not common for a murder case to go federally.

-Um, and obviously the reason why this one went federally, guys, is because it happened in a military base, et cetera.
+And obviously, the reason why this one went federally, guys, is because it happened in a military base, et cetera.

-Uh, do we have any chats here?
+Do we have any chats here?

 Let me look here.